 We’ve checked 4 off the list that you probably don’t need a FastPass+ for.
 Another one that you probably don’t need a reservation for is the meet & greet here.
 Not only have I never seen this line long, I have never seen this line period.
 I’m guessing it won’t take long to get to meet some Disney legends.
 Disregard all of that if King Louie is available for a meet & greet.
 King Louie is worth all of your FastPasses (I’m halfway serious but that was bad advice).

 Primeval Whirl is loathed by many Disney fans, myself included, but it does have a line at times.
-If generic, carnival roller coasters is your thing, then by all means spend a FastPass here.
+If generic, carnival roller coasters are your thing, then by all means spend a FastPass here.
 But, I would definitely hold on to mine instead of spend one on this attraction.

 DINOSAUR is a pretty fun ride back through time and is a decent use of a FastPass+.
 I’ve seen it without a line and I’ve seen it with a 40 minute line, so it’s hard to predict what the wait time will be without knowing a specific day in which you go.
 I wouldn’t reserve this attraction but it is one of the first I’d look for after I completed my initial 3 FastPasses.

 That leaves the ‘Pandora Tier’.
 This one is simple, get a FastPass for Flight of Passage over Navi River Journey.
-Easier said than done as Flight of Passage is an incredibly hard FastPass to secure even 60 days out.
-Try to make an Animal Kingdom day a little later in the trip and then when your 60 day window opens (and you can book for your whole trip) you may be able to secure a Flight of Passage FastPass.
+This is easier said than done as Flight of Passage is an incredibly hard FastPass to secure even 60 days out.
+Try to make an Animal Kingdom day a little later in the trip and then when your 60 day window opens (and you can book for your whole trip).
+You may be able to secure a Flight of Passage FastPass.
 Navi River Journey is nowhere near the attraction Flight of Passage is but I’d still book it if you can’t get the first option.
 The attraction is not worth waiting in an hour long line for so a FastPass is nice to have.
 Eventually the Pandora hype will subside and these wait times will even out a little.
 For now, make sure to book one of them.

 Here is the rankings in order of where I would use my FastPass+.
 The top-3 are the ones that I would reserve online.